perturbing/vasil-tests/reference-inputs-cip-31.md

 9b1eacf97a6a8ea87f2e677daec26e0a81fe500d6243a7682a72c17d950df1db     0        100938833050 lovelace + TxOutDatumNone
 9b1eacf97a6a8ea87f2e677daec26e0a81fe500d6243a7682a72c17d950df1db     1        50000000 lovelace + TxOutDatumInline ReferenceTxInsScriptsInlineDatumsInBabbageEra (ScriptDataNumber 42)
 ```
-Now that we have a new UTxO in my address that contains a datum we can use it as Reference input in subsequent transactions.
-For this example we will create a new Validator script that only allows you to spend funds if you include that UTxO as Reference input.
+Now that we have a new UTxO in my address that contains a datum, we can use it as reference input in subsequent transactions.
+For this example, we will create a new Validator script that only allows you to spend funds if you include that UTxO as Reference input.

 ```haskell
 {-# LANGUAGE DataKinds             #-}